Skip to main content

 You can find information on the Wisconsin Coalition Against Sexual Assault (WCASA) website to connect with a service provider near you.

 Sexual violence is a verbal and/or physical act that breaks a person's trust and safety and is sexual in nature.
 Behaviors range from sexual harassment to unwanted fondling to forced penetration.
+All are done without consent.

 Sexual assault is defined in Wis.
-Stat. § 940.225 (Sexual Assault); Wis.
-Stat. § 940.32 (Stalking); Wis.
-Stat. § 948.02–948.11 (Sexual Assault of a Child); Wis.
-Stat. § 940.302 (Human trafficking).
+Stat. § 940.225 sexual assault; Wis.
+Stat. § 940.32 stalking; Wis.
+Stat. § 948.02–948.11 sexual assault of a child; Wis.
+Stat. § 940.302 human trafficking.

 Go ahead, respect your relationships.
 We Dare You.
 Dare 2 Know